mehranali717/Pokemone-App/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
+## installations

+### npm i
+run npm i command in terminal of editor for installations

+## Implementations

+### react-select

+used react select for typeable Select component.

+### react-router-dom

+used react-router-dom for routing and navigation.

+### Tailwend css

+used tailwend css for styling.

+### @fortawesome/fontawesome-free

+used Fontawsom lib to use FontAwsoms.

+###  react-redux

+used react redux to manage state.

+### @reduxjs/toolkit

+used  Redux to communicate with backend.

+### react-spinners

+used react spinners for good user experience.

+### aos

+used aos for animation.

+### Rtk Query

+uses rtk Query logics to interact with backend.

+### Custom Hook

+uses custom hook to manage local storag for adding and removing pokemon to and from favorit list.

 ### Code Splitting

+uses code splitting to load pages dynamicaly at runtime.

 This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)